niveaubepaling/code-review-assessment/README.md

 - For the backend exercise: The reviewer will run your code in order to determine how well you implemented the API spec
 - As a last resort you

-## Backend exercise: Implement Todo List API
+## Backend exercise: Implement Todo List Web API

 Implement the API specified on the bottom of the page.

-## Frontend exercise: create a UI for Todo List API
+## Frontend exercise: create a user interface for Todo List Web API

 Implement a UI against the API specified at the bottom of the page.
-You will be provided with a development API baseurl to develop against.
+Use http://todo-api.niveaubepaling.nl to develop your user interface against.

-## Fullstack exercise: implement both API + UI
+## Fullstack exercise: implement both Web API + user interface

 Implement the API specified in this document, then implement the UI against that API.